dzauski585/dzauski585.github.io/_posts/2023-11-15-cv_or_guide.md

 ### Serratus Anterior BL

-For thoracotomy if pt cannot sit
+For thoracotomy if pt cannot sit or in addition to ESP if you dose correctly Good landmarks are midaxillary line at the level of the 4th or 5th rib or the nipple, and slightly tilt the probe toward the head.
+If you cannot see the latissimus dorsi then you are too anterior.

 See the PDF regarding the blocks as it covers all of the blocks that we do!

 {% pdf {{ page.pdf_file }} %}